Kieran260/Kieran260/README.md

 - 👋 Hi, I’m Kieran Hardwick @Kieran260.
-- 🌱 I’m currently studying Computer Science at University of Liverpool.
+- 🌱 I’m currently studying Computer Science with Software Development at the University of Liverpool.
-- 🌐 I am active with web development and Java programming.
+- 🌐 I am most active with app development and web development.
 - 📫 How to reach me: kieranhardwick260@gmail.com